 "Each day is different, so I am constantly doing new things, and that's because each case is unique."

 "I would agree that the internship has most definitely lived up to its potential.
 Each day is different from the last, and I enjoy working alongside with a great group of smart and capable people.

 "I am participating in pretty much everything I was briefed on prior to the internship starting.
 I will say that I wasn't sure what exactly to expect when I first received the internship, other than rumors of what CPS is capable of.
 What I have learned is that case work is very different from social work, and although some case workers have a degree in social work they are two different professions.
 Again each day is different, so I am constantly doing new things, and that's because each case is unique.

 "The most valuable thing I have learned is that anyone can be subjected to a CPS case, and because of this it is vital to always be objective when handling each case.
 Otherwise the consequences effect everyone on such a large scale."

 May 31, 2016 • Pre-Internship Expectations

 "Honestly I see myself excelling in the field.
 I am a driven person, and I want to help children and families be the best version of themselves they can possibly be.
 I enjoy being part of the community at SJC.
-This was my first year, and I want to get more involved and participate in projects that the college offers."
+This was my first year, and I want to get more involved and participate in projects that the University offers."

 How did you learn about your internship?
 When did you know you wanted to participate in it?